 The filter is washable, and should last the life of the vacuum.
 We also love the screen that’s fitted over the filters.
 It stops pet hair and larger debris from clogging the filter.
 There’s a rubber band which cleans off the screen every time you empty the dust compartment, too!
 Triggers have a good track record for lasting a few years before they show any signs of age.

 It’s loud.
 That’s our main complaint with all Dyson’s.

 It’s pretty pricey.
 This costs as much as some full-size vacuums.

 It’s the best handheld model we’ve found for controlling pet allergens, but it’s not technically HEPA certified.

 Overall, the Hoover Air is a great buy, and this cordless handheld vacuum will be an asset to any home with pets.
 This lightweight yet powerful hand vac uses some of the latest tech available to take on large and small debris on any surface.

 The Powered Turbo Tool attachment is a pet owner favorite, quickly and effectively removing pet hair from upholstery, car interiors and stairs.
-With consistently high ratings, glowing reviews, and a 2-year warranty, the Hoover Air is a purchase you can make with confidence!
+With consistently high ratings and glowing reviews, the Hoover Air is a purchase you can make with confidence!